flancian/garden/writing while writing.md

 Oh, I'll [[burn]] if I have to.

-I'll burn myself for good if I can.
+I'll burn myself for good if I can and be happy while I do it, or at least [[free from suffering]].